farmOS/farmOS/docs/development/client.md

 ...

 ## Native build process
-The process for building the native applications for iOS and Android can be broken down into 2 main steps: first, Webpack bundles all the HTML, CSS and JavaScript modules into their final form, optimized for [WebView](https://cordova.apache.org/docs/en/latest/guide/hybrid/webviews/); secondly, Cordova, with some help from the Android and iOS SDK's (Android Studio & XCode, respectively), builds the full-blown native packages (.apk and .ipa files, respectively).
+The process for building the native applications for iOS and Android can be broken down into 2 main steps: first, Webpack bundles all the HTML, CSS and JavaScript modules into their final form that will run in [WebView](https://cordova.apache.org/docs/en/latest/guide/hybrid/webviews/); secondly, Cordova, with some help from the Android and iOS SDK's (Android Studio & XCode, respectively), builds the full-blown native packages (.apk and .ipa files, respectively).

 Bundling the web assets with Webpack is fairly straight-forward.
 [Node](https://nodejs.org) (v.6.0.0 or higher) and npm (v.3.0.0 or higher) are the only system requirements.
 Once Node is installed, you can install the necessary JavaScript dependencies with npm, which is automatically included with Node.
 The npm script `build-mobile` can then run Webpack to bundle the assets.
 All this can be done by running the following two commands from the project's root directory: